TikTok - the social media marketing megatrend 2022 & the replacement of Instagram?

 Another method of marketing that is suitable if your company sells tangible products is user-generated content, or UGC.
 This is about finding a way to encourage your customers to upload videos of themselves using or reacting to your products.
 After all, Generation Z loves to be active.

 Very few young adults today still watch traditional television, as this is a passive activity.
-They much prefer to post pictures, stories or videos, as this is where the user can actively participate in what is happening.
-If you can get your product to resonate with users and this information is shared in some way, you are likely to have a very high buy-in.
+They much prefer to post pictures, stories, or videos, as this allows the user to actively participate in what's happening.
+If you can get your product to resonate with users and share that information in some way, you're likely to have a very high buy-in.

-How to advertise as a company on TikTok
+How to advertise as a business on TikTok

 There are three ways businesses can market themselves on TikTok.

-- On the one hand, you can create their own channel and upload interesting videos through their channel
+- First, you can create your own channel and upload interesting videos through your channel

 - You can work with influencers to share content with a wider audience.